 - failure to implement directions and/or suggestions for improvement

 - disruptive to classroom or school (e.g. misuse of cellphone and social media)

 - failure to abide by the school/school district's technology policies

-- failure to return student grading
+- failure to return student grading by given deadline

 ACTION PLAN FOR PROFESSIONAL IMPROVEMENT

 A Candidate Alert form is submitted by either the supervisor, instructor, or cooperating teacher when a candidate's performance is not meeting expectations, or a placement is interrupted.
 A Candidate Alert and/or Action Plan meeting is mandatory, and teacher candidates must make accommodations in order to be present.
 Failure to attend a Candidate Alert and/or Action Plan meeting may result in an automatic "F" in the clinical/student teaching course, referral to the respective academic department's professional standards committee, and/or dismissal from the academic program.

 A written Action Plan will be developed based on the outcomes of the candidate alert meeting.
 Action Plans may include: a) areas in need of remediation, b) goals, c) activities and timelines, d) assessment plans, e) monitoring plan and future actions.
 A teacher candidate’s failure to adhere to the Action Plan is cause for termination without further placement.